hmrc/crypto/README.md

 - The `secure` library has been rolled into `crypto`.
 The package has changed from `hmrc.gov.uk.secure` to `hmrc.gov.uk.crypto.secure`.
 - `CryptoGcmAd` has been added.
 It is different from `AesGCMCrypto` in that it supports associated data to be provided on each encrypt/decrypt.
+- `Protected` has been moved from [json-encryption](https://github.com/hmrc/json-encryption) to this library.